Shared-Inc/CloudForge/README.md

   * Easily reuse markup across HTML files with CloudForge components.
   * Built on the lightning fast doT.js templating engine.
-  * Sass compilation using the fastest available compiler - LibSass
+  * Sass compilation using the fastest available compiler - LibSass.
-  * Rapidly deploy your HTML, CSS and other dependency files to an S3 bucket, and easily invalidate a CloudFront distribution.
+  * Rapidly deploy your HTML, CSS and other dependency files to an S3 bucket, and easily invalidate all objects for a CloudFront distribution.
   * Develop quickly with built in live-server and directory watch support with auto browser refresh support when any changes are made.

 ## Usage